cyrusw213/takehome/README.md

 ### How to run locally
 1. Clone down this repository to your computer and go to the new directory in your terminal
-2. Create a django virtual environment and run (this video is helpful https://www.youtube.com/watch?v=PS903MeNDJk)
+2. Create a django virtual environment and run it (this [video](https://www.youtube.com/watch?v=PS903MeNDJk) is helpful)
     - While in the terminal run "python3 -m venv django-env"
     - run "cd django-env"
     - Then run "source bin/activate" to activate the terminal